This is a guide on how to get the best working conditions for your screen. Follow it and get the improvement that is possible.

 A Royal Mess

 Here are the different looks of the screen with different calibrations.
 The only way to show this is by taking photos of the screen.
-Look for the background color of the white area to the right, the details of shadows in the pictures as well as overall contrast to get an idea of the differences.
+Look for the (white) background color of empty screen area to the right, the details of shadows in the pictures as well as overall contrast to get an idea of the differences.

 Apple's default LCD screen from the factory.